ibmverse/verse-developer/_tutorials/ext-intro.markdown

 * The *widget* points to the time-zone application and describes how it will be loaded in the browser.

-* The *manifest file* contains the properties that describe the extension and the widget.
+* The *widget.json file* contains the properties that describe the extension and the widget.

 [1]: http://json.org
 [2]: {{site.baseurl}}/tutorials/ext-manifest.html